Troon-Technologies-LLC/TriQuetaSmartContract/docs/Directory_Structure.md

 - `scripts/` : This contains all the read-only Cadence scripts that are used to read information from the smart contract or from a resource in account storage.
-- `test/` : This directory contains testcases in Golang and Javascript. 'go' folder contain Golang testcases and 'js' folder contains Javascript testcases.
-This folder contains automated tests written in both languages.
+- `test/` : This directory contains testcases in Golang and Javascript. 'go' direcotry contains Golang testcases and 'js' directory contains Javascript testcases.
 See the README in `go/` and `js/` for more information about how to run testcases.